-The Company's ultimate parent company is Investcorp Holdings B.S.C. (formerly Investcorp Bank B.S.C.), who sets objectives, policies and processes for managing and monitoring capital and risk as set out in the Investcorp Group annual report which is available at www.investcorp.com.
+The Company's ultimate parent company is Investcorp Holdings B.S.C., who sets objectives, policies and processes for managing and monitoring capital and risk as set out in the Investcorp Group annual report which is available at www.investcorp.com.
 This note provides further information on the specific risks faced by the Company.